 The creditors' and debtors' approaches to the crisis have been changing in recent years, but not necessarily in the same direction or at the same pace.
-Among the creditors we should distinguish (1) the official and dominant position defined by the U.S. government and implemented by the multilateral agencies in basic agreement with the major U.S. banks; (2) the official but mildly dissenting position of Japan, France and Italy; and (3) an increasing number of dissenters outside the executive branch of the creditor governments, especially in the U.S. Congress, favorable to a significant reduction of the debt.
-In the debtor countries we should distinguish the position of (1) nationalists and populists; (2) government officials and business elites subordinated to foreign interests; and (3) an increasing group of citizens that favor the adoption of a combination of pressures by the debtor governments, including unilateral measures, oriented to capture the discount in the secondary market in a concerted manner.
-The authors of this introduction identify themselves with the third group among respectively the debtor and the creditor countries.
+Among the creditors we should distinguish (1) the official and dominant conception defined by the U.S. government and implemented by the multilateral agencies in basic agreement with the major U.S. banks; (2) a decreasing number of dissenters outside the executive branch of the creditor governments, favorable to a significant and concerted reduction of the debt.
+In the debtor countries we should distinguish the view of (1) nationalists and populists; (2) government officials and business elites subordinated to foreign interests; and (3) a group of citizens that favour the adoption of a combination of pressures by the debtor governments, including quasi-unilateral measures, oriented to capture the discount in the secondary market in a concerted manner.

-The position of the official creditor community, including the governments and the international financial institutions, has evolved over time.
-Today it could be defined as a hesitating or vacillating position between the interests of the banks and of the debtor countries.
-In the early years of the crisis, when major banks were at risk of insolvency, the official creditor approach was focused almost solely on saving the banks by pressuring the debtor countries to pay the debts, no matter how desperate was the situation in the debtor countries.
-Over time, as the banks recovered while the debtor countries sank deeper into economic disarray, the focus has gradually shifted, away from the banks and towards measures to relieve some of the pressures on the debtor countries.
-The interests of the banks and the national interests of the creditor countries, that in the beginning of the debt crisis were practically identified, are falling apart every year, as the threat of bank bankruptcies a world financial crisis as a consequence of the debt crisis disappear, while U.S. exports to the highly indebted countries remain at low levels and the non-interest current account remains high.2
+The views of the official creditor community, including the governments and the international financial institutions, have evolved over time.
+In the early years of the crisis, when major banks were at risk of insolvency, the dominant creditor approach was exclusively focused on saving the banks by demanding the debtor countries to pay, at least partially, their debts, no matter how desperate was the situation in the debtor countries.
+Over time, as the countries adjusted their short term balance of payments problems, but remained in deep economic disarray, while banks recovered, the focus has gradually shifted, away from the banks and towards measures to relieve some of the pressures on the debtor countries.
+The interests of the banks and the national interests of the creditor countries, that in the beginning of the debt crisis were practically identified, fell clearly apart every year, as the threat of a world financial crisis as a consequence of the debt crisis disappear, whereas United States' exports to the highly indebted countries continued to suffer.
+More recently, after the Brady Plan and the Mexican and Venezuelan agreements, the concern for the debt crisis slowed down, as the problem was defined as solved, at least for the time being.4